shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Canny Edge Detection.md

 Since edge detection is susceptible to noise in the image, the first step is to remove the noise in the image with a 5x5 Gaussian filter.
 We have already seen this in previous chapters.

 ### Finding Intensity Gradient of the Image
-The smoothened image is then filtered with a Sobel kernel in both horizontal and vertical directions to get the first derivative in the horizontal direction (`G_x`) and vertical direction (`G_y`).
+The smoothened image is then filtered with a Sobel kernel in both horizontal and vertical directions to get the first derivative in the horizontal direction (G<sub>x</sub>) and vertical direction (G<sub>y</sub>).
 From these two images, we can find the edge gradient and direction for each pixel as follows:

+The `Sobel` Operator is a discrete differentiation operator.(Already raed before)

 <div align="center"><img src="https://github.com/shyama7004/OpenCV-Personal-Documentation/blob/main/Images/5.png"></div>